 SCAPIN 1033 demarcated the boundary within which Japanese fishing boats could operate.
-In accordance with the "MacArthur line," Japanese vessels were prohibited from approaching or landing on Takeshima, but waters outside the line (i.e. on the Korean side) were not designated as an area in which Korean fishing boats could operate exclusively, and the line did not lay down stipulations on territory.
-The Supreme Commander for the Allied Powers (SCAP) was not authorized to transfer territory, and the fifth paragraph of SCAPIN 1033 specified that "[t] he present authorization is not an expression of allied policy relative to ultimate determination of national jurisdiction, international boundaries or fishing rights in the area concerned or in any other area."
-This statement was backed up by the August 1947 activity report issued by the US armed forces administration and the November 27, 1952 letter to the US Embassy in Korea from the US Army Forces, Far East and commander in chief, UN Command).
-Both of these documents stated that SCAPIN 1033 did not lay down stipulations on territory.
+According to the so-called "MacArthur line," Japanese vessels were prohibited from approaching or landing on Takeshima, but it did not designate the waters outside the line (i.e., on the Korean side) as an area in which Korean fishing boats could operate exclusively, and it also did not stipulate territory.
+The Supreme Commander for the Allied Powers (SCAP) was not authorized to transfer territory, and the fifth paragraph of SCAPIN 1033 specified that "[t]he present authorization is not an expression of allied policy relative to ultimate determination of